Great thrill for me to be here each and every day talking to you about things that matter most.

 How are you today?

-I got a statement that well, actually, first I want to say I love your books, and so do my grandkids.
+Well, actually, first I want to say I love your books, and so do my grandkids.

 I don't know for sure that that's something that you could say with ontological certitude.

-Well, I've never heard of anybody ever getting hurt like that ever on a machine like that.
+Well, I've never heard of anybody ever getting hurt like that, ever, on a machine like that.

 Well, that's the point.

-But when's the last time you heard of a U.S. Senator member Congress suing somebody on a liability claim?
+But when's the last time you heard of a U.S. Senator member of Congress suing somebody on a liability claim?

-They just raised taxes on them.
+They just raise taxes on them.

 They punish them some other way.

-They go out and get a campaign donation from them or some such thing, they threaten them or whatever, but suing them is not something that they generally do.
+They go out and get a campaign donation from them or some such thing.

 Oh, okay.